 For H1 and H2 subjects, the pass grades are A to E, with A being the highest and E the lowest grade.
-Students may be awarded grade S (Sub-pass) or U (ungraded), both of which indicate that the student has failed to obtain a pass in the subject.
+Students may be awarded grade S (Sub-pass) or U

+(ungraded), both of which indicate that the student has failed to obtain a pass in in the subject.
 For H2 subjects, an "S" grade is considered as a H1 pass.

-In order to be promoted to JC2, all JC1 students have to pass 2 H2 and 2 H1 subjects in the Promotional Examination.
+In order to be promoted to JC2, all JC1 students have to obtain two H2 passes and one H1 pass in the Promotional Examination.
+H1 subjects can be GP, MT and H1 content subject.